Salaries for expats in Hong Kong

 Expat jobs and salaries in Hong Kong

-- And for a top-level position in this field, about HK$100K or more.
+- And for a top-level position in this field, about 100,000 HKD or more

 Saving money in Hong Kong

-The silver lining for expats seeking employment in Hong Kong is that your tax burden is (in all likelihood) going to be far lighter than in your country of origin.
-Only seven percent of expats in Hong Kong pay higher taxes than they ordinarily would back home.
+The silver lining for expats seeking employment in Hong Kong is that the tax burden is often going to be far lighter than in their home country – nine out of ten expatriates in Hong Kong pay lower taxes than they would back home.